-If the system contains several databases, it may be useful to organize them so frequently used databases are moved far up in the list.
-Select the database to be moved, and click Move to move it one step further up.
+If there are several databases available, it is useful to organize them so frequently used databases are moved in top of the list.
+Highlight the database and click Move to move it one step further up.

 Create a new database

-Select Single if the system is connected to a single beam echosounder, or select Multi if connected to a multi-beam echosounder.
-The system will suggest settings for "Resolution" and "Radius", it is recommended to use the suggested settings for best results.
-Parameters can be adjusted to the desired value.
-“Resolution” determines the level of detail on the depth chart.
-By changing the value, the dimension of depth boxes changes.
+Select Single if the system is connected to a single beam echosounder or select Multi if connected to a multi-beam echosounder.
+The system will suggest settings for Resolution and Radius, it is recommended to use the default settings for best results.
+Parameters can easily be adjusted to the most appropriate value.
+Resolution determines the level of detail on the depth chart.
+By changing this value, the dimension of the depth boxes changes.
 The resolution can be adjusted from 0.06 meters up to 50 meters, by clicking the arrow keys.
-“Radius” specify the radius of the area calculated around a vertical ping.
+Radius specifies the radius of the area calculated around a vertical ping.
 The radius is directly dependent on the resolution.
 (100 x dimension of the depth box).
 Click Specify to change the setting for the radius, the resolution will change accordingly.
-If you select a very high resolution, it may result in “holes” in the map.
-By using a low resolution, the radius will be very large, and large amounts of data must be processed.
-A lot of system capacity will be spent processing data, and the system can be perceived to be slower.
+If you select an exceedingly high resolution, it may result in "holes" in the map.
+By using a low resolution, the radius will be exceptionally large, and large amounts of data must be processed.
+A lot of system capacity will be spent processing data, and the system may slow down.

 Modify an existing database

-When a database is created, only the name can be changed afterwards.
+After a database has been created, only the name can be changed.
 Highlight the name and then click Edit.

 Delete a database

-A database can be deleted if it's not set as active.
-Highlight the name, and click Edit.
-Click Delete All, and a warning appears saying "Do you really want to remove depth database 'xxx'?".
-Click Yesto delete, or click No to cancel.
+Exept from the default "Olex standard" any database can be deleted, when it's not active.
+Highlight the database name, click Edit and Delete All.
+A warning appears: "Do you really want to remove depth database 'xxx'?".
+Click Yes to delete, or No to cancel.

 Export a database

 Highlight the database to be exported, and click Export.
 A panel with available storage devices opens.
-Select a location by clicking on the device.
-The filebrowser opens, and Olex will suggest a name for the file.
-The name will be of the form “db_xxx” where “db_” is short for "depth database".
+Select a location by clicking the name of the device.
+The filebrowser opens, and Olex will suggest a name for the new file.
+The name will be of the form "db_xxx" where "db_" is short for "depth database".